tuxedocurly/wledger/README.md

 # The Inventory System That Finds Your Parts For You

-A fast, lightweight, and robust inventory "ledger" for managing inventory and physically locating hobby parts.
+A fast, lightweight, and robust inventory "ledger" for managing inventory and physically locating parts.
 Powered by WLED, Go, SQLite, and htmx.

 > **Note:** For the full User Guide, Build Guide, Quick-Start, and Developer Documentation, please visit the **[Official GitHub Pages Site](https://tuxedocurly.github.io/wledger/)**.